karajoyce/note-taking-app/README.md

 ## TruNotes
 TruNotes is a note-taking application for the average student, for the working student, and for the organizing student.
 TruNotes offers an agenda-like to do list, a notebook system, and a flashcards system.

 TruNotes allows you to make Folders that each have their own name and list of Pages/Notes in them that are unique to that folder.
 Each folder will automatically get their own flashcard deck when they are made.
-You can choose to manually make flashcards or follow our automated flshcard system.
+You can choose to manually make flashcards or follow our automated flshcard system explained below in [Usage](#usage).

 For automated flashcards, you must follow these simple steps!
 - When you are in class taking notes: